Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and

 Do you really need mass media coverage?
 Likely not for many niche markets and topics.
 You’re better off trying to gain amplified organic reach for your work from people “closer to home,” meaning your friends, colleagues, and followers with these tips:

-Encourage Social Sharing By Offering Sharing Tools on Your Blog Posts and Other Content.
-I have a friend who writes stellar blog posts and he shares links to them via email.
+Encourage Social Sharing by Offering Sharing Tools on Your Blog Posts and Other Content: I have a friend who writes stellar blog posts and he shares links to them via email.
 But when I go to read the full post on his site, there’s no way to easily share his work on social platforms.
-No buttons located at the top, bottom, or sides of the page to quickly allow readers to log in to one or more social media platforms and share it.
-Plus, there’s no “share this” link on the email either.
+No buttons are located at the top, bottom, or sides of the page to quickly allow readers to log in to one or more social media platforms and share it.
 Because I’m a friend, I often take the time to copy the blog link and log in to each relevant social media account to share it.
 But most readers are not that committed.
 They’ll just move on.
 I wonder how much traffic he loses by not including these sharing tools.
-Lesson: Make sure you include obvious social media sharing tools on your site to help your followers help you.
+This is an issue that's of most concern for self hosted blogs that require plugins or other computer coding to offers sharing capabilities.

-Continue to Build Your Own Social Media Presence.
-I always encourage authors to build their “author platform,” or presence, on social media before they even try to promote their books there.
+Continue to Build Your Own Social Media Presence: I always encourage authors to build their “author platform,” or presence, on social media before they even try to promote their books there.
 Same applies for solopreneurs and small businesses.
 You cannot expect people to magically follow and share your work if they don’t know who you are.
 This is a “build it before you need it” strategy.
 Side note: Definitely post links to your content on your social media accounts, but don’t make it all “read my stuff.”
-Be a resource by sharing others’ good content, too.
+Be a resource by providing valuable content and sharing others’ good content, too.